-Table 6 - Benchmark-specific features
+Table 8 - Benchmark-specific Features

 - Benchmark Type: identifies the category of the benchmark - Execution Environment: describes the environment settings in which the benchmark is typically executed. - Configuration: defines particular configuration properties of the benchmark. - Benchmark References: links and references to existing best practices, how-tos, and experimental papers using the benchmark as well as links to the benchmark home page. - Input Data Format: defines the input data file formats used by the benchmark. - Output Data Format: defines the resulting output data produced and reported by the benchmark. - Benchmarking Aspect: defines the stress test characteristics for which the benchmark can be applied. - Benchmark Data Type: specifies the type of data used by the benchmark. - Benchmarking Performance Metrics: defines the type of metrics that the benchmark measures and reports to the user.
+For the analysis of benchmarks, it emerges that for each metric different benchmarks might use different units of measures, so each indicator might have several possible measures associated to it.

-4. Towards an integrated framework
+4. Towards an Integrated Framework

-4.1 Methodological integration framework
+4.1 Methodological Integration Framework